-Advancement in mobile technologies and innovative digital solutions incorporating AI, machine learning, big data is disrupting the healthcare market presents a great opportunity for market players to create more personalized value and interactive state-of-the-art user experience, helping individuals better manage their health and well-being in real-time and play an invaluable role in the healthcare process.
+Advancements in mobile technologies and innovative digital solutions incorporating AI, machine learning, and big data are disrupting the healthcare market and present a great opportunity for market players to create more personalized value and interactive state-of-the-art user experiences, helping individuals better manage their health and well-being in real-time and play an invaluable role in the healthcare process.

 Some Fast Facts Before We Dive In

 - Health-related mobile applications available to consumers now surpass 318,000 — nearly double the number available just two years ago.

 - The global mHealth app market is projected to be valued at US$102.35 billion by 2023.